fjsnow/fjsn.io/src/posts/theme-switcher.md

 );
 ```

-This sadly breaks the functionality for Javascript-less users, and even if you do have Javascript, the site won't update if you change your system preference, as the script only runs on page load.
+This sadly breaks the functionality for JavaScript-less users, and even if you do have JavaScript, the site won't update if you change your system preference, as the script only runs on page load.

-When searching for a solution, I wanted to build a hybrid solution between the class and the media query, however I quickly realised that not enough information is maintained for the CSS to know if the user has selected a theme or not, as if the `dark` class is omitted, this could either mean a Javascript-less user, or a user who has chosen light mode.
+When searching for a solution, I wanted to build a hybrid solution between the class and the media query, however I quickly realised that not enough information is maintained in the DOM for the CSS to know if the user has selected a theme or not, as if the `dark` class is omitted, this could either mean a JavaScript-less user, or a user who has chosen light mode.

 I opted to rather use a custom attribute on the HTML, giving the CSS enough context to know which theme to show.
 On the page load, I check whether the user has a preference set in local storage and set the attribute accordingly.
 I don't set the attribute if the user has no preference set yet.